sebivenlo/ESD-2023-Springboot/quiz/quiz_answers.md

    - Explanation: Custom search resources in Spring Data REST are defined by creating query methods in the repository interface.
 These methods are automatically exposed as search endpoints.

 #### Querying
-5. **B. To create custom query methods for repositories**
+5. **A. To define custom SQL queries**
-   - Explanation: The `@Query` annotation is used to define custom query methods in repository interfaces, allowing for complex queries beyond standard CRUD operations.
+   - Explanation: The `@Query` annotation is used to define custom querys in the repository interfaces, allowing for complex queries beyond standard CRUD operations.

 6. **B. It uses them to automatically generate corresponding endpoints**
    - Explanation: Spring Data REST automatically exposes query methods as RESTful endpoints based on the method name, following its naming convention for query derivation.